Waujito/youtubeUnblock/README.md

 For nftables on OpenWRT rules comes out-of-the-box and stored under `/usr/share/nftables.d/ruleset-post/537-youtubeUnblock.nft`.
 All you need is install requirements and do `/etc/init.d/firewall reload`.
 If no, go to [Firewall configuration](#firewall-configuration).

 Now we go to the configuration.
-For OpenWRT here is configuration via UCI and LuCI available (CLI and GUI respectively).
+For OpenWRT here is configuration via [UCI](https://openwrt.org/docs/guide-user/base-system/uci) and [LuCI](https://openwrt.org/docs/guide-user/luci/start) available (CLI and GUI respectively).

 LuCI configuration lives in **Services->youtubeUnblock** section.
 It is self descriptive, with description for each flag.
+Note, that after you push `Save & Apply` button, the configuration is applied automatically and the service is restarted.

 UCI configuration is available in /etc/config/youtubeUnblock file, in section `youtubeUnblock.youtubeUnblock`.
 The configuration is done with [flags](#flags).
 Note, that names of flags are not the same: you should replace `-` with `_`, you shouldn't use leading `--` for flag.
 Also you will enable toggle flags (without parameters) with `1`.